Ucas Tariff: what you need to know about Ucas points

-Not all universities use Ucas Tariff requirements; those that don't just list grades.
-It doesn't make any difference, and one way isn’t 'easier' or harder than the other – it's just a different calculation.
+Not all universities use Ucas Tariff requirements; those that don't use it just list grades instead.
+It doesn't make any difference, and one way isn’t easier or harder than the other – it's just a different calculation.

-Remember, as well as using the universities' website, you can always check a course's up-to-date entry requirements here on The Uni Guide; once you’ve searched for a course, you can read exactly what grades or Ucas points that university is asking for.
+Remember, as well as using the universities' website, you can always check a course's entry requirements here on The Uni Guide; once you’ve searched for a course, you can read exactly what grades or Ucas points that university is asking for.